Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-begin.md

 ## Begin Uninstall

-It will stop updater service, remove the Node from service ( if applicable ), and disable the auto restart service.
+It will stop updater service, remove the node from service ( if applicable ), and disable the auto restart service.

 <MacWindow>
 Stopping updater service ...................... complete<br />